lncodes/csharp-interface/docs/README.md

 <h2 id="discuss">💬 Discuss</h2>

-If you have any questions about this project, you can go to [Discussion Forum](project-discussion-URL) or directly comment on [Documentation](project-blog-URL) page.
+If you have any questions about this project, you can go to [Discussion Forum](https://github.com/lncodes/csharp-interface/discussions) or directly comment on the [Tutorial Content](https://lncodes.com/tutorial/csharp/interface/).

 <h2 id="support">💌 Support</h2>